openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

 ![Screenshot of insulin cartridge settings](../images/combo/combo-insulin-settings.png)

-- Install AndroidAPS as described in the [AndroidAPS wiki](http://wiki.AndroidAPS.org).
+- Install AndroidAPS as described in the [AndroidAPS docs](../Installing-AndroidAPS/Building-APK.html).
 - Make sure to read the wiki to understand how to setup AndroidAPS.
 - Select the MDI plugin in AndroidAPS, not the Combo plugin at this point to avoid the Combo plugin from interfering with ruffy during the pairing process.
-- Follow the link [http://ruffy.AndroidAPS.org](http://ruffy.AndroidAPS.org) and clone ruffy via git.
+- Clone [ruffy](https://github.com/MilosKozak/ruffy) from github via git.
 - Install ruffy and use it to pair the pump.
 If it doesn't work after multiple attempts, switch to the `pairing` branch, pair the pump and then switch back the original branch.
   Note that the pairing processing is somewhat fragile (but only has to be done once) and may need a few attempts; quickly acknowledge prompts and when starting over, remove the pump device